-Each change idea requires a series of PDSA cycles to test it - possibly first with one resident, expanding to two or three residents, and then expanding to a larger group of residents.
+Each change idea requires a series of PDSA cycles to test it - possibly first with one patient/client or exam room, expanding to two or three patients/clients or rooms, and then expanding to a larger group of patients/ clients or rooms.
 This process of using a series of PDSA cycles to test an idea is called a PDSA ramp.
-The LTC QI team can implement PDSA ramps one after the other or simultaneously.
+The QI team can implement PDSA ramps one after the other or simultaneously.

-In Figure 2, an LTC home is trying to reduce the occurrence of pressure ulcers.
-The LTC QI team is considering three change concepts represented by each of three PDSA ramps.
-The first tests a change idea to improve self-management; the second tests a change idea for high-risk rounds; and a third tests a change idea for a reminder system linked to the resident turning schedule.
+In Figure 2, a community health centre is trying to improve care for people with diabetes.
+The QI team is considering three change concepts represented by each of three PDSA ramps.
+The first tests a change idea to improve self-management; the second tests a change idea for a diabetes patient/client registry; and a third tests a change idea for a reminder system for routine diabetes tests and follow-up visits.

-Along the "resident self-management" ramp, the team might try a series of PDSA cycles to test giving residents and their families information about how to reduce the risk of pressure ulcers.
-This would involve giving one resident and his or her family a copy of a pressure ulcer prevention brochure, seeing whether the resident uses that information to improve self-management and asking for resident feedback on the brochure.
-The next cycle might involve two or three residents and their families, again assessing the impact on their self-management and asking for feedback, and so on, until residents and their families agree the brochure is user-friendly, and it is shown to support self-management for a defined group of residents.
+Along the "patient/client self-management" ramp, the team might try a series of PDSA cycles to test giving patients/clients copies a clinical care checklist at each visit.
+This would involve giving one patient/client a copy of his/her self-management checklist at each visit, seeing whether the patient/client uses that information to improve self-management and asking for patient/client feedback on the checklist.
+The next cycle might involve two or three patients/clients, again assessing the impact on their self-management and asking for feedback, and so on, until patients/clients agreed the checklist was user-friendly, and it was shown to support self-management for a defined group of patients/clients.